Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 stems.
 To remove the range/oven time clock in this model (Figure 22-41), use a

 screwdriver and depress the clips that hold the clock to the control panel.
-On other
+On

 models, the clock is secured to the control panel by screws or nuts.
-Pull the clock
+Pull the

 toward the front of the appliance (Figure 22-42).

 7. Install a new range/oven clock.
-Transfer the wires from the old clock to the new
+Transfer the wires from the old clock to the

 clock.
-Be sure that you install the wires on their correct terminals according to the
+Be sure that you install the wires on their correct terminals according

 wiring diagram.
-To install the new range/oven clock, just reverse the disassembly
+To install the new range/oven clock, just reverse the

 procedure, and reassemble.
 On electronic models, make sure to take the range out